-Collaboration is fostered through active participation in a range of networks, including the Investor Network on Climate Risk (INCR), the UN Principles for Responsible Investment (PRI) clearing house, and other investor-led bodies.
+Collaboration is fostered through active participation in a range of networks, including the Climate Action 100+ (CA100), the CERES Investor Network on Climate Risk and Sustainability, the Principles for Responsible Investment (PRI), and other investor-led bodies.
 LAPFF has been a PRI signatory since 2007.
 LAPFF also proactively consults with institutional investors that hold long-term positions in the firm regarding their views on the company's pay practices.
 The Forum will endeavour to consult with both large and small shareholders, and in particular with those that may take a critical view.

-6.2.2 The importance of voting
+5.2.2 The importance of voting